eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

 ```

 In the case of a detailed pie view, we wish to provide the client with the possible actions that are available to them.
-These will differ based on if they are authenticated and/or the owner of the specified pie.
+These will differ based on whether they are authenticated and/or the owner of the specified pie.

 ```yaml
 /pies/{id}: